PROTECTING THE PAST, WHILST PREPARING FOR THE FUTURE

-The Bath Abbey Footprint project helps to protect the internationally significant historic buildings for future generations, reduce their environmental impact and facilitate their ongoing relevance.
+Our ten-year project to protect Bath Abbey’s internationally significant historic buildings for future generations has also reduced their environmental impact and facilitated their ongoing relevance.

 Bath Abbey has been standing at the centre of Christian faith in the UNESCO City of Bath for more than 1300 years.
 The £19.3 million programme of restoration, building works and interpretation improves its accessibility, sustainability, hospitality and service to the city – and visitors from around the world – as well as providing flexibility for worship now and in the future.

 A technically complex scheme, the quality of work is outstanding.
 There is no ego here.
 It is a flexible and inventive solution, literally tapping into Bath’s natural hot spring water, which will undoubtedly stand the test of time

 THE POWER OF ANCIENT TECHNOLOGY

 The careful restoration of the Abbey’s floors also provided us with an exciting and sustainable opportunity to introduce a low carbon underfloor heating system, fed by hot water from the City’s natural thermal springs.
 Innovative systems are used to capture the heat : the water rises from the earth at 45 degrees and, as it makes its way from the Roman Baths to the river Avon, it runs through the Great Drain alongside the Abbey, cooling to 36 degrees.
 Here, heat exchangers capture the heat, which is fed into the underfloor heating system to maintain a comfortable temperature within the Abbey.

 This innovation has greatly improved the thermal comfort but also significantly reduced the Abbey’s heating bills.

 56,000 ARTEFACTS UNCOVERED